-• San Clemente Bar & Grill (Dominical; © 787-0055): This is a quintessential surfers' joint, but whether you hang ten or not, this is where you'll want to hang out in Dominical at night.
+- name indicates, is a hip live-music venue that often features local jazz and rock outfits.
+See "San José After Dark" in chapter 6. - San Clemente Bar & Grill (Dominical; © 2787-0055): This is a quintessential surfers' joint, but whether you hang ten or not, this is where you'll want to hang out in Dominical at night.
 The fresh seafood and Tex-Mex specialties are hearty, tasty, and inexpensive.
 And there are pool, Ping-Pong, and foosball tables, as well as televised sporting events and surf videos.
-See "Dominical" in chapter 8.

-• Puerto Viejo: This small beach town on the southern end of Costa Rica's Caribbean coast is one of the most active after-dark scenes in the country.
-Johnny's Place and Stanford's take turns as the major dance-andparty spot, but there are several other happening spots, as well as a few after-hours beach bonfires and jam sessions, to be found.
-See "Puerto Viejo" in chapter 10.
+See "Dominical" in chapter 10. - Puerto Viejo: This small beach town on the southern end of Costa Rica's Caribbean coast is one of the most active after-dark scenes in the country.
+Johnny's Place and Stanford's take turns as the major dance-and-party spot, but there are several other happening spots, as well as a few after-hours beach bonfires and jam sessions, to be found.
+See "Puerto Viejo" in chapter 12.